 - A. Compact backfill in streets, alleys and other areas that are to be paved using handheld mechanical compaction machines and to the requirements of the Indiana Department of Highways and other governing bodies having jurisdiction.
 After the trench or excavation has been backfilled, further compact the subgrade for new paving, curbs and gutters by rolling the backfill at subgrade elevation.
-After examination of the backfill and subgrade compaction operations by the reviewing agencies, place the pavement, curbs and gutters.
-Pavement and Drive Patch details are shown on Details 8F through 8J. - B. Replace all pavements, curbs and gutters with the same materials as that removed and in accordance with the latest Standards of the Indiana Department of Highways, Hancock County, or these standards whichever is more stringent.
+After examination of the backfill and subgrade compaction operations by the reviewing agencies, place the pavement, curbs and gutters. - B. Replace all pavements, curbs and gutters with the same materials as that removed and in accordance with the latest Standards of the Indiana Department of Highways, Hancock County, or these standards whichever is more stringent.